DinaTaklit/Mars-Dashbord-functional-programming-Intermediate-JavaScript-Nanodegree-Program/README.md

 # Functional Programming with Javascript

+> Note: in this project I am using npm instead of yarn so intall dependencies with `npm install`and run the project with `npm start`

 ## Student Instructions